ABOUT THE WIREHAIRED VIZSLA

 Wirehaired Vizslas are an accomplished gun dog, excelling in upland game birds, and waterfowl.
 They are a no-nonsense field dog, while loving the family life.
 A true couch potato, WV's are usually of a bit softer temperament than their smooth cousins.
 Close ranging in the field and in the neighborhood, they are easily worked from a distance, and easily trained.

-The coat of a WV is a wiry topcoat with a water repellant undercoat.
+The coat of a WV is a wiry topcoat with a water repellent undercoat.
 The wire coat of a correct length does not matt, but looks it's best when at least brushed, but especially when stripped, either by hand or by a stripping knife.
-When stripped, the coat will be encouraged to grow back with a wirey texture, thicker and more dense.
-Occasionally there is what looks like a smooth coated puppy born in a wire bred litter.
+When stripped, the coat will be encouraged to grow back with a wiry texture, thicker and more dense.
+Occasionally there is what is a smooth coated puppy born in a wire bred litter.
 These make wonderful maintenance free hunting dogs or companions!

 Vizcaya Wirehaired Vizslas